Adobe-Marketing-Cloud/analytics-realtime-dashboard-example/lessons/lesson_1/README.md

 We are going to use the API explorer to pull a Real-time report with the API.
 This will let us see how the API works so we can build a dashboard around it.

-> We've provided a set of test credentials for the purposes of this lab.
+> NOTE: We've provided a set of test credentials for the purposes of this lab.
 To obtain credentials for your own account, follow the tutorial [here](https://marketing.adobe.com/developer/get-started/enterprise-api/c-get-web-service-access-to-the-enterprise-api).

 1. In your browser go to <a href="https://marketing.adobe.com/developer/api-explorer" target="_blank">`https://marketing.adobe.com/developer/api-explorer`</a>

+2. Switch to the tab that is showing the <a href="https://marketing.adobe.com/developer/summitlab" target="_blank">`https://marketing.adobe.com/developer/summitlab`</a> page.

-2. Enter the following credentials
+3. Enter the following credentials into the API explorer:

-    *    *API Username*:  [use API login username from step 2 above]
+    *    *Username*:  [use API login username from step 2]
-    *    *Secret*: [use API login secret from step 2 above]
+    *    *Secret*: [use API login secret from step 2]

+    > NOTE: these credentials are different from the credentials used to login to Adobe Analytics

-3. Select the following options
+4. Select the following options
     *    *API*: `Report`
     *    *Method*: `Run`

     > NOTE: You should also verify `REST` and `1.4` are selected under the *Request* tab

-4. Enter the following JSON in the request box
+5. Enter the following JSON in the request box

     ```javascript
     {